 It can be exhausting to keep up appearances when you are feeling depleted and depressed.
 When you have a baby to take care of on top of that, life can feel unmanageable and out of control.
 Some women who experience depression or anxiety after childbirth may believe this is just what being a mother must feel like.
 They may think something is wrong, but not know exactly what.
-Or they may think that postpartum depression is something that happens to other women.
+Or they may think that depression is something that happens to other women.

 In addition, while pregnancy has traditionally been thought of as a time of emotional wellbeing, recent studies indicate that 10% to 15% of women experience clinically significant depressive symptoms during pregnancy.

 Many women make the mistake of waiting too long in the hopes that things will get better on their own.
 Postponing treatment can lead to harder-to-treat symptoms and a lingering illness.
-Postpartum depression and anxiety is very treatable.
+Perinatal depression and anxiety is very treatable.
 If you are worried about the way you are feeling, tell someone.
 Talk to your partner.
 Talk to your healthcare provider.
 Do not let feelings of shame or embarrassment get in your way.
 Do what you need to do to help yourself heal so you can feel like yourself again.

 What are baby blues?